rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I pulled the second part of the trick literally off the top of my head: one of the dozens of bobby pins I used to keep my hair in place.
 I took the belt back from him and held the locking mechanism open.

-“When these belts get worn down they occasionally catch and either won’t lock or won’t unlock.”
+"When these belts get worn down they occasionally catch and either won't lock or won't unlock."

-I used the pin to wedge the locking mechanism open so the clasp wouldn’t engage, then tucked the pin out of sight so it was impossible to see without looking for it.
+I used the pin to wedge the locking mechanism open so the clasp wouldn't engage, then tucked the pin out of sight so it was impossible to see without looking for it.

-“I need you to temporarily disable your belt without anyone else seeing you do it.
+"I need you to temporarily disable your belt without anyone else seeing you do it.
 When we get on the PA you can summon me with the call button so I can come help you with it.
-I’ll spend a few minutes doing that, giving me the time to see what I need to see.”
+I'll spend a few minutes doing that, giving me the time to see what I need to see."

 He stared at the belt, so I offered it back to him along with the pin.

-“Is that something you can do for me?”
+"Is that something you can do for me?"

-“Can I practice?”
+"Can I practice?"

-“Hmm.
+"Hmm.
 If anyone sees you they could get suspicious.
-How about practicing in the lavatory?”
+How about practicing in the lavatory?"

-“Yes.”
+"Yes."
 He rolled up the belt and hid it in an inner coat pocket.

-“We’ll start our descent at 6:50.”
+"We'll start our descent at 6:50."
 I pointed to the arrival clock, which read 6:19.
-“We’re going to turn on the lights in just a moment.
+"We're going to turn on the lights in just a moment.
-That gives you twenty minutes to practice and decide if you want to help.”
+That gives you twenty minutes to practice and decide if you want to help."

 I turned him back to the aisle where there were already two people waiting in a line.

 He only needed ten before he was back out of the lavatory and slipping me the belt as he passed me in the aisle.
-He didn’t say anything, only nodded and winked as he shuffled back to his seat.
+He didn't say anything, only nodded and winked as he shuffled back to his seat.

 I did the opposite of what I had done in the last loop.
 Instead of staying in the galley I stayed out and visible in the Non-Smoking aisle.
 Instead of offering coffee and tea, I offered to fold and stow or collect blankets and pillows.
 I folded each blanket methodically, turning to keep the rear port rows in my periphery at all times.
-I didn’t see anything interesting, and it looked as I remembered it from last time.
+I didn't see anything interesting, and it looked as I remembered it from last time.

 The ladies of row 26 woke slowly, then proceeded to fix their hair and makeup via large compacts pulled from even larger purses.
 Harold Sr. woke up at the same pace, stretching and yawning his way back to reality.